ComDec/Lego_for_Biological_AI/README.md

  Utils for AI+Science.
 This is a project which will collect useful utils from papers and open sources res.
 All the resources will noted with original authors.

 * Contributors: Xi Wang, Bo Zhang
+* Notes
+* 1. some of source codes are amended due to efficiency and user-friendly consideration

 ## Guide and Index